 Ana Ofelia Rodriguez is Director of Community Development at Broadway Housing.
 Ms. Rodriguez joined Broadway Housing in December, 1998.
 She has been active in the Washington Heights and Harlem area since 1997 when she served as Chief of Staff to New York City Council Member, Guillermo Linares.
 Ms. Rodriguez holds a Bachelor of Arts Degree from City College, a Master of Arts Degree from the University of Seville, Spain and a Ph.D.
 (ABD status) from Washington University.

 Savona Bailey-McClain currently lives and works in New York City.
 She is an independent curator and producer.
 The range of McClain’s practice has included sculpture, drawings, performance, sound, and mixed media.
-McClain is the Executive Director & Chief Curator for The West Harlem Art Fund, Inc. a seventeen year old public art organization and curatorial collective serving neighborhoods around the City.
+McClain is the Executive Director & Chief Curator for The West Harlem Art Fund, Inc. a twenty-two year old public art organization and curatorial collective serving neighborhoods around the City.
 Her public art installations have been seen in the New York Times, Art Daily, Artnet, Los Angeles Times, Huffington Post among others.
 McClain has installed works in Times Square, DUMBO, Soho, Governors Island and Harlem.
 Noted works include The H in Harlem, Counting Sheep, Story Piles, East River Flows and Loosely Coupled.
-McClain is now developing new digital installations and location-based interventions using a tour platform.
-McClain is a member of Independent Curators International, Arttable and a radio host/producer for State of the Arts NYC for WBAI Radio.
+McClain is a member of Arttable and radio podcast host for State of the Arts NYC heard on several audio platforms.